10 Games to Teach Programming to Children

 Non-techie adults see programming as a foreign language, filled with unintelligible numbers, symbols, etc. They want nothing to do with it.
 Kids do not approach this technology with the same aversion.
 They are curious, open to learning new things, and do not see limitations the way their elders do.

 Teaching kids to program at an early age can achieve several important things.
 First, they can become active rather than passive participants in technology.
-Literally, there is a great feeling when a child can get a computer to do what it commands it to do.
+Literally, there is a great feeling when a child can get a computer to do what they command it to do.
 But more important, even if they never move forward into a career in technology, programming teaches a myriad of other mental skills.

 This thought process has not always been termed “computational thinking.”
 But it is the ability to communicate one’s thoughts in a logical manner.
 When a child learns to program, he must think up and then use a step-by-step mental process to solve a problem.
 Basically, the child learns to break a problem solution down into logical and sequential steps.
 This skill transfers to many other real-world circumstances.